 Whilst the Establishment stole the affidavits the abused children had made, naming their high profile abusers, the notes of the interviews were kept by investigator Andrea Davison only to be seized by the Derby and North Wales Police in January 2010. http://google-law.blogspot.co.uk/2012/10/andrea-davison-jimmy-savile-serco-and.html

-Now that this paedophile ring, which Jimmy Savile procured for, is being exposed its time that the Police returned the Affidavits and the notes of these interviews.
+Now that this paedophile ring, which Jimmy Savile procured for, is being exposed its time that the Establishment and Police returned the Affidavits and the notes of these interviews.
 The names given by these abused children, some of whom died tragically, should be investigated anew but who can be trusted to do the investigation?

 The daily mail recently wrote this article http://www.dailymail.co.uk/news/article-2224167/Former-Minister-says-Thatcher-aide-paedophile-preyed-boys-home--Hague-known.html which opened up the whole North Wales Child abuse scandal up again.
 William Hauge and other Members of the last Tory Government covered up the fact the Peter Morrison MP Thatchers close friend and aid was named by children in the North Wales children's homes as being a child abuser linked to an elite paedophile ring.